-Within the central lakes region there are many options for those who want to spend their days in the great outdoors, but later enjoy unique expressions of the arts around central Maine.
+Within the southwestern Maine lakes region there are many options for those who want to spend their days in the great outdoors.
+However, later in the day you may wish to enjoy unique expressions of the arts around the area.
 I focus on a few venues below, but there are many, many more to explore within a short distance of the Wolf Cove Inn.
 This will (I hope!) whet your appetite.

-One of the many sites of the arts around central Maine, Celebration Barn is an immersive physical theater school housed in a restored horse barn.
+One of the many sites of the arts around the lakes region of Maine, Celebration Barn is an immersive physical theater school housed in a restored horse barn.
 Students develop their own works in a supportive atmosphere encouraging experimentation and creativity.
 The Barn attracts today’s most sought-after physical theater instructors and performers.
 They grow and refine artists’ ideas through a uniquely rigorous and collaborative process.

 Celebration Barn offers a wide variety of innovative shows on Saturday evenings beginning in early June through Columbus Day.
 From dance to comedy to variety and much more, there is always something unique to experience at the Celebration Barn.
 Located in South Paris, the Barn is about 20 minutes from the Wolf Cove Inn.